 Tips for Designing Retail Spaces

-Before designing your retail space, consider your industry, average shopper, typical shopping habits, product data and any standards or regulations you need to follow.
+Before designing your retail space, consider your budget, industry, average shopper, typical shopping habits, product data and any standards or regulations you need to follow.

 1. Create the Right Floor Plan